carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

     ComponentName.test.ts              # assertions
     ComponentName.test.svelte          # default fixture
     ComponentName.custom.test.svelte   # variant fixtures as needed
+    helpers.ts                         # helpers shared by this folder's tests utils/
+    get-form.ts                        # helpers shared across components
 ```

 Mirror `src/` component folders.
 Put complex setups in `*.test.svelte`, not inline in the `.ts` file.

+A helper used by one test file stays in that file.
+Once a second file in the same folder needs it, move it to that folder's `helpers.ts`.
+Once a second component needs it, move it to `tests/utils/` as a kebab-case file with a named `function` export.

 #### Imports